marksibrahim/why-calculus-works/real_analysis.md

 | --- | --- |
 | For any x in U open, x is contained in some open set.
 So there is B\(x, r\) entirely contained in some open set, hence contained in the U open sets. | similar lidea to open sets |

 > in pictures, I think of the union of a bunch of open intervals, which is going to be open.
 For closed, I think about the intersection of a bunch of closed intervals \[0, 1\], \[1\/4, 3\/4\], ... this will be closed, because worst case, it'll contain a single point.
 While, not rigorous, this helps me imagine what's going on.

 ### Compactness

-A metric space is compact
+A metric space is **compact** if every open cover has a finite subcover.
+An **open cover** is a union of open sets that contains the original set.

 ### Bolzano-Weierstrass Theorem